quinnpatj/learning-gitlab/labs/merge-request/README.md

 ## Lab

-📋 Create a new branch and make some changes inside `my-spring-project/src/main/java/com/example/demo/DemoApplication.java` file and then create a merge request which is in `Draft` mode.
+📋 Create a new branch and create a new file with some dummy text inside `learning-gitlab-1/hello-2.txt` file and then create a merge request which is in `Draft` mode.
+Try merging the request and see what happens.